 Welcome to the Primary School.
-We are a school section of approximately 270 students in classes Kindergarten 1 up to Grade 5.
-Our youngest students enter the Primary School when they reach four years of age.
+We are a school section of approximately 250 students in classes Kindergarten up to Grade 5.
+Our youngest students enter the Primary School when they reach five years of age.
 Our oldest students are eleven years old when they leave Grade 5.
 We have two Primary School classes in each grade level.

 Homeroom classes of the same grade are adjacent to one another.
 There is a large sliding door separating each classroom.
 This door is often open to allow students to benefit from a team teaching approach.
 Collaboration and team teaching provides opportunity for teachers to move students across and between the two classes.
 This facilitates teachers to group or pair students within the grade as a whole based on shared learning targets, readiness levels for a particular concept, skill and/or interests.